cta-observatory/ctapipe/docs/io/index.rst

 `ctapipe.io.Container` classes in output files (for example FITS tables or pickle files)

-The `hdftableio` submodule provides an API to write/read Containers to and from HDF5 tables using the pytables package.
+The `ctapipe.io.TableWriter` and `ctapipe.io.TableReader` base classes provide API to write/read Containers, for example to and from HDF5 tables using the `ctapipe.io.HDF5TableWriter` and `ctapipe.io.HDF5TableReader` classes.

 Reference/API
 =============

 .. automodapi:: ctapipe.io

+.. automodapi:: ctapipe.io.tableio

+.. automodapi:: ctapipe.io.hdftableio

 ------------------------------